hasnat-abdullah/digital_library/README.md

 ## Overview

 This repository contains the Django backend for a full-stack digital library management system.
 The backend serves as a RESTful API, handling data operations for book records.
-The system includes a PostgreSQL database for storing book records and implements full-text search functionality using Django Haystack and Elasticsearch.
+The system includes a PostgreSQL database for storing book records.

 ## Technical Stack